-required_break: This defaults to the Break length in Drivers: Work Limitations.
+Required break: This defaults to the Break length in Drivers: Work Limitations.
 You may make it longer.

-wndow_length: A sliding interval during which there must be at least one break.
+Window length: A sliding interval during which there must be at least one break.
+This defaults to the Required every in Drivers: Work Lmitations.
 Leave it at default.
 This preference may be strict or may be made flexible by assigning a penalty